seanyc4/spacex/README.md

 - Data is retrieved from two end points: "Company Info" and "All Launches"
 - The data is displayed in a multi view type LazyVerticalGrid using a Kotlin Sealed Class.
-- Data in the grid can be filtered by ASC/DESC, Year or whether the launch success status.
+- Data in the grid can be filtered by "ASC/DESC", "Launch Year" or the "Launch Status".
 - The data is also paginated from Room, loading 30 items at a time.
 - A modal bottom sheet is used to present launch media links if available.
 These are external links to other websites.
 - The app will survive process death and restore the state and list position.